yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

             "value": "NULL"
         },
         "blockdevice": {
             "help": "Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
-If not set the default block device will be use", "value": "NULL"
+If not set the default block device will be used", "value": "NULL"
         },
         "external_size": {